Charles J. Moxley, Jr., Esq. – Arbitrator and Mediator

 • Hospitality: mediated dispute among owners/developers of several hotels as to their respective rights and obligations;

-• International: mediated numerous international disputes involving such matters as investments, construction projects, and sales of goods;
+• International: mediated numerous international disputes involving such matters as investments, construction projects, and sales of goods; dispute involving investment in real estate in Tbilisi, Georgia;

 • Law Firms/Lawyers: mediated dispute over whether General Counsel of public company was terminated for cause and economic issues as to his claim under his contract; claim by a law firm against two of its former partners for alleged over-drawing of capital accounts and expense account issues; dispute between partner and law firm over conflicts that emerged based on the partner’s prior relationships;